 Personally Identifying Information (PII).
-We’re introducing a data policy for platform users, the process for which you will be able to see in our FAQs.
+We’ve introduced a data policy for platform users.
 Users with any data requests should contact email@example.com.
-Plus, we're changing our process from 90 days to automatically delete all PII no later than 60 days after Admin Access ends on our platforms.
+Plus, we're changing our data storage process so that all study data is automatically deleted (including all PII data) no later than 60 days after Admin Access ends on our platforms.

 Further acknowledges the rights of our platform users under GDPR.
 These rights include and are not limited to:

 - Notification and communication of personal data collected